 I’m an Assistant Professor in Department of Linguistics at Brigham Young University specializing in sociophonetics, dialectology, and quantitative methods.
 In May 2020, I received my Ph.D in linguistics from the Department of Linguistics at the University of Georgia.
 I publish under the more grown-up-sounding version of my name, Joseph A. Stanley, but anyone who has ever met me knows I go by Joey.

 Research InterestsMy primary area of research is on English in the western and southern United States.
+I also do work on sociophonetic methodology.
 My dissertation focused on English in Cowlitz County, Washington with an emphasis on uncovering variation in vowel formant trajectories.
 I am currently involved in several research projects on Utah English (on vowels, consonants, and intonation), including a long-term project analyzing a collection of 750 interviews with residents of Heber City, Utah born in the early 20th Century.

 Teaching InterestsI am interested in teaching students to recognize and value language variation everywhere.

 - Ph.D, Linguistics , University of Georgia (2020)

 - BA, Linguistics , Linguistics Computing, Brigham Young University (2013)

 - The American Dialect Society (2016 - Present)

 - The Linguistics Society of America (2012 - Present)